huzaifahazelGit/react-native-user-detector-active-inactive/README.md

   /**
    * you may customize the screen routing (navigation) when app surface is active  or inactive behaviour  with function creating
-   * you may create multiple condition if-else in handleActiveInactive function */
+   * you may create multiple condition if-else in handleActiveInactive function
+   * customization setting for screen routing when app-surface is active or in-active beahviour */
   onHandleActiveInactive: () => void;
 }